Braised Cabbage with Potatoes and Smoked Sausages

 - Add oil and sliced smoked sausages to the pan drippings.
 Cook over medium-high heat for 2-3 minutes until the sausage slices are beginning to brown.

-- Add chopped green onions, minced garlic, pepper flakes, seasoned salt and fennel seed.
+- Add chopped green onions, minced garlic, red pepper flakes, seasoned salt and fennel seed.
 Cook for around 1-2 minutes just until fragrant.

 - Cover and cook over medium heat for 30 minutes or until the potatoes are fork tender and the cabbage is cooked through, stir occasionally.